swastika0015/earlyai-docs/Getting started.md

 <br>

 ## Step 5 - Generating your first tests
 **Generating unit tests for methods**
 *There are two ways to generate unit tests*
 * [play button image here] Play button via the code explorer, next to the public method name.
 * [Generate test image here]  Code lens above each public method name on the code viewer

 Once you generate a test a VSCode notification bar will pop up on the bottom right corner until the generation is completed.
-Test generation can take anyways from 20-60 seconds depends on the complexity of the code base and API response time.
+Test generation can take anyways from 20 to 60 seconds depending on the complexity of the code base and API response time.
 ![GeneratingTests](https://uploads-ssl.webflow.com/6583e7ad2ff3f8a81492938e/663c87d8cdcc01126dc9fcdb_GenerateTests.png)
 <br>

 ## Step 6 -  Generate and refreshing Coverage